 Choose “Entire Screen” if you want to share your desktop.
 If you have more than one monitor you can choose which monitor you want to share.

-Note: if you chose this option make sure you are not showing any sensitive data on any application as it could be being recorded without your knowledge.
+Note: if you chose this option make sure you are not showing any sensitive data on any application on your screen as it could be being recorded without your knowledge.
 Also make sure you have turned of any popups like Teams Popups that may appear on your screen during a session.

 Choose “Just an application” this is the more secure option but can be cumbersome if you are swapping between apps.